cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

 the recipient doesn't learn anything about how the sender organizes their keys.

-The key delivered into the first position chosen by the key map (``k0``) is conventionally a reply key, whether it's a real-live key to a Reply Gate, or not.
+The key delivered into the first position chosen by the key map (``k0``) is conventionally a reply key, whether it's a real-live Reply Key to a Context, or something else (such as a Gate key for a testing framework).
 Servers that expect call-style IPCs agree to send a response back on the reply key.

 The received Gate key brand (in ``r10``/``r11``) can be used to distinguish callers from one another, encode application-defined permissions, etc.